lavalleelab/ann_cast/README.md

 ### Docker:
 > [!TIP]
-> Install the docker as follow :
+> First install and then run the docker as follow :
 ```
  docker pull ghcr.io/lavalleelab/ann_cast:v0.2
 ```
-> add your normalized h5 file in a data folder in your current directory, after which you can run this line of code for running the application:
+> Add your normalized h5 file in a data folder (GallenFull_integrated.h5ad in this example) in your current directory, after which you can run this line of code for running the application:
 ```
 docker run -v "$(pwd)/data":/opt/anncast/data ghcr.io/lavalleelab/ann_cast:v0.2 ./anncast/anncast_pred.py -i /opt/anncast/data/GallenFull_integrated.h5ad
 ```